Massachusetts Route 9: Through Worcester

-Once in Worcester, Route 9 becomes a major thoroughfare through the city, as Park Avenue, Highland Street (which passes Major Taylor Boulevard), before passing over Interstate 290 and Belmont Street, where University of Massachusetts Medical School and the former Worcester State Hospital are located.
-At its intersection with McRae Ct., it becomes a divided highway with raised median.
+In the MetroWest region (Worcester–Wellesley)

 From Worcester, it crosses Lake Quinsigamond into Shrewsbury.
 At this point, Route 9 becomes the main retail artery of the MetroWest region.
 Several plazas and chain stores are located along the route as it makes its way towards Northborough, where it crosses U.S. Route 20; Westborough, where it crosses Interstate 495; and eventually in the Golden Triangle retail area of Framingham and Natick, after crossing the Massachusetts Turnpike.
 It passes Shopper's World and the Natick Mall, New England's largest mall.

+In Greater Boston (Wellesley–Brookline)

+Beginning in the Golden Triangle, Route 9 becomes one of the major routes into Boston, serving as a valuable bypass to the Mass Pike and its tolls.
+It crosses Interstate 95 (also known as Massachusetts Route 128) in Wellesley before crossing the Charles River into Newton and Brookline, where it's also designated as Boylston Street.
+It enters the city of Boston by crossing over Brookline's former namesake, the Muddy River, part of the Emerald Necklace.
+At this point it briefly becomes Washington Street, then Huntington Avenue, also known as "Avenue of the Arts".